Red River Cereal

-The Red River Cereal is a porridge, or hot cereal, made with a blend of cracked wheat, rye, and brown flaxseeds that was first created in 1924 in Manitoba Canada and patented in 1929.
+Red River Cereal is a porridge, or hot cereal, made with a blend of cracked wheat, rye, and brown flaxseeds that was first created in 1924 in Manitoba, Canada and patented in 1929.
 In July 2022, Arva Flour Mill announced it had acquired the brand from a subsidiary of J.M.
 Smucker Co.

 History

 1924-2009

 Created in 1924, it was initially manufactured by the Red River Grain Co.
 In 1928, manufacturing was taken over by Maple Leaf Milling Co.
 The cereal takes its name from the Red River of the North, more specifically the valley surrounding Winnipeg.
 The Red River brand name was acquired in 1995 by Robin Hood Multifoods, Inc. of Markham, Ontario, part of the Smucker Foods of Canada Co.

 Smucker's, the new owner of the brand, then made a decision to withdraw Red River Cereal from the US retail market, making Red River available in the United States only through mail order and internet sales.